Mitsubishi says Singapore-based oil trader lost $320 million in unauthorized trades

 The company announced the loss after trading in its shares ended for the week.
 Mitsubishi shares fell 0.8% on Friday, while the Nikkei 225 index rose slightly.

-Reporting by Aaron Sheldrick and Yuka Obayashi in Tokyo and Shu Zhang and Jessica Jaganathan in Singapore; Editing by Shri Navaratnam and Tom Hogue
+Reporting by Aaron Sheldrick and Yuka Obayashi in Tokyo and Shu Zhang and Jessica Jaganathan in Singapore; Editing by Shri Navaratnam, Tom Hogue and David Evans